 A careful analysis of methods of proof, axiomatic systems, consistency, the elaboration of mathematical structures from a minimal set of axioms and basic principals of symbolic logic.
 Students gain an understanding of the nature and purpose of axiomatic systems, and the ability to prove fundamental theorems utilizing various mathematical systems.
-Prerequisite(s): Math 100 or equivalent, and instructor consent.
+Prerequisite(s): MATH 100 or equivalent, and instructor consent.

-MATH 308 \sim Elementary Mathematics from an Advanced Viewpoint A \sim 4 credits
+MATH 308 ~ Elementary Mathematics from an Advanced Viewpoint A ~ 4 credits

 Intended for future elementary teachers.
-Students in this course will develop an in-depth understanding of key concepts in K-8 mathematics and of students' learning of K-8 mathematics concepts in the areas of focus.
-This course will focus on concepts of the base 10 number system, models and algorithms for whole-number operations, basic concepts and operations of fractions, problem solving, and mathematical inquiry.
-Students from Math 308 normally go on to take Math 309.
+Students in this course will develop an in-depth understanding of key concepts in K-8 mathematics and of students' learning of K-8 mathematics concepts including: the base 10 number system, models and algorithms for wholenumber operations, basic concepts and operations of fractions, problem solving, and mathematical inquiry.